nuobit/odoo-addons/stock_rest/README.rst

 Stock Rest
 ========================

-* Methods created to use Base Rest module and create new services to check stock, products, locations and move stock between different locations
+* Methods created to use Base Rest module and create new services to check stock, products,locations and move stock between different locations.

 Bug Tracker
 ===========